Code-Institute-Submissions/60s-band-front-end/README.md

 # Front End Project

 The idea for this project is to create a website for a 1960's music band using only front-end technologies such as CSS and HTML, but excluding JavaScript.
-The project is intended to be user centric focused
+The project is intended to be as user-centric focused as possible.

-This is the first of four projects as part of my Code Institute online diploma course.
+This is the first project as part of my [Code Institute](https://codeinstitute.net/) online diploma course.

-## UX
+## User Experience Design

 ### User Stories